MCQUIC - A Multicast Extension for QUIC: Introduction

-Utilizing QUIC's features, in particular built in packet protection and multiple streams, we introduce MCQUIC, an extension to QUIC that combines both unicast and multicast to act as a new way to enable multicast reception support in browsers, which due to a lack of UDP support in them has so far not been possible.
+In this work, we introduce MCQUIC which is an extension to the QUIC transport protocol, which was initially proposed by Google in 2012 and standardized by the IETF in 2021.
+MCQUIC leverages QUICs packet protection and multiple streams to combine unicast and multicast.
+QUIC itself is already widely implemented in most popular browsers, allowing for a feasible way to deploy MCQUIC.
+By combining QUIC and multicast, we can leverage the security benefits inherent in unicast communication, as well as the use as a fallback channel, with the scalability benefits of multicast.

 Our extension allows clients to use encrypted multicast that is protected against injection of packets by third parties.
-This provides the option to trust packets received via multicast on public networks.
-It can be enabled with minimal changes to application layer implementations and offers automatic fallback to unicast QUIC in case the network does not support multicast.
+This enables trust in packets received via multicast on public networks.
+It only requires minimal changes to application layer implementations and offers automatic fallback to unicast QUIC in case the network does not support multicast.

-The challenges we will specifically address are: \begin{itemize} \item Prevention of injection of packets by third parties \item Guaranteeing security and privacy under the Internet threat model \item Guaranteeing compatibility with networks that don't support multicast by enabling automatic unicast fallback \end{itemize}